Mae Hong Son

 Accommodation here ranges from budget-friendly $4/night options up to $104/night resorts, with an average of $43/night – pretty reasonable for what you get.
 The top-rated properties include Tarnjedton Pai Resort, Baan Pai Nai Wieng, and Reverie Siam Resort for those wanting more comfort.
 Family House Zen Boutique Resort and BAANKONPAI also rank highly with guests.

-With 31 hotels and resorts plus 6 retreats to choose from, you’ll find everything from basic mountain lodges to proper spa retreats.
+You’ll find everything from basic mountain lodges to proper spa retreats here.
 The retreat options make sense here – this mountain setting is perfect for disconnecting and recharging.

 Getting There